Sauna Buying Guide

 Section 2: Installation & Space Considerations

-Before selecting a sauna model, it's important to understand how and where your sauna will be installed.
-Space availability, electrical requirements, and placement all influence which sauna options are best suited for your environment.
+Before selecting a sauna, it's important to consider where and how it will be installed.
+Space availability, electrical requirements, and placement all influence which options are best suited for your environment.

 Available Space & Placement

 Saunas can be installed in a variety of environments, including dedicated indoor rooms, garages, basements, patios, or outdoor areas.
-When evaluating your space, consider both the footprint of the sauna and the surrounding clearance needed for comfortable use and proper ventilation.
+When evaluating your space, consider both the sauna's footprint and the surrounding clearance needed for comfortable use, proper airflow, and ventilation.

 Key factors to review: